dogweather/forkful/content/en/elm/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma Separated Values) involves parsing and generating files that store tabular data in a simple, plaintext format.
-This is commonly practiced by programmers to enable easy data exchange between different applications or to process large datasets efficiently in a type-safe manner within Elm.

 ## How to:
 Elm does not have built-in support for CSV parsing or generation; instead, third-party packages such as `panosoft/elm-csv` are often utilized.
 Below examples highlight the basic usage of this library for CSV parsing and generation.

 ### Parsing CSV
 First, you need to add the CSV package to your Elm project:

 ```bash